Aspiring harmonica players should

 Hohner's other models, giving the Big River a thick profile that's easy

 to hold.
-And, it has the advantage of having replaceable reed plates,
+And it has the advantage of replaceable reed plates,

 which is a money-saving alternative to throwing away an out-of-tune